-The 2017 Jackie Chan movie “Kung Fu Yoga” features professor Jack Chan, most famous archaeologist of China, on his quest to find the treasure of Magadha.
+The 2017 Jackie Chan movie “Kung Fu Yoga” features professor Jack Chan on his quest to find the treasure of Magadha.
 During his adventure, he uses a couple of interesting (fictional) technologies, which we will take a closer look on…

 Before we begin though, as you might not know, the terracotta statues were indeed all painted.
-The colours were used during the Qin Dynasty (221-206 BCE) and the terracotta army of Emperor Qin Shi Huang (259-210 BCE) were painted in different colours.
+The colours were used during the Qin Dynasty (221-206 BCE).
+The terracotta army of Emperor Qin Shi Huang (259-210 BCE) were indeed painted in different colours.
 While excavating, the colours are still visible, but vanish after only four minutes, when they are in contact with air.
-The colours of blue and violet are made of a synthetic barium copper silicate.
+The colours of blue and violet consist of a synthetic barium copper silicate.
 Other colours include scarlet, pink, green, jujube red, azure, pink-purple and reddish brown.
 To preserve the colours, researchers use a complicated method of cleaning and wrapping up the statues.
-Only this way, the colours can be preserved, but only for about ten years.
+Only this way, the colours preserve, but only for about ten years.

 The first thing about the technology used in the movie is, that reagent Jack sprays onto the statues.
-According to him, there is no harm done to the statues, but I have to ask, what is it really doing then?
-If the reagent is necessary to transform an unscanable colour trace into something that the scanner can pick up, I am guessing that the reagent will alter the chemical structure of the colour pigments remaining on the terracotta figure.
-It might be possible, that the reagent is a chemical cleaning solution to get rid of unwanted residue to enable the scan, but cleaning is a more complicated process than simply spraying a reagent onto a surface.
+According to him, there is no harm done to the statues.
+But I have to ask, what is it really doing then?
+If the reagent is necessary to transform a colour trace into something that the scanner can pick up, I am guessing that the reagent will alter the chemical structure of the colour pigments remaining on the terracotta figure.
+It might be possible, that the reagent is a chemical cleaning solution to get rid of unwanted residue to enable the scan.
+But cleaning is a more complicated process than simply spraying a reagent onto a surface.

 Another open question remains on how the 3D scan of the statue was made during the scanning process, as the result on the laptop suggests, that the color information is already placed on top of a 3D scan of the statue.
 3D hand-scanners are available and although they can achieve very good results, the result we see in the film sequence could not have been possible with the way Jack was working the scanning device.
 The last, but most important question remains: how can a scan detect the colours on the terracotta statue?